 First and foremost, you’ll want to gather all your supplies and have them all measured out so you can quickly make the bath bombs.
 Keep gloves on the whole time to protect your hands.

 Step 1: With plastic or safety gloves on, sift together baking soda, citric acid, cornstarch, Epsom salt into mixing bowl.
 If you don’t have a sifter, make sure this mixture is well combined with no clumps.

 Step 2: Slowing add fractionated coconut oil, essential oils and continue to mix, being sure to break up any clumps that may appear.
 TIP: don’t drop essential oils in the same place, instead drop all over mixture.

 Step 3: Using the spray bottle filled with water, spray at least 40 pumps to the mixture and mix with hands.
 The mixture should reach the consistency of wet sand and should stay together when squeezed.
 Continue to spray water until this consistency is reached.
 I have had to spray at least 80 pumps of water for mine.
 You want the mixture to be damp.

 Step 4: Add in dried lavender buds, and rosebuds, if using.

 Step 5: Molding time.
 At this point, you’ll want to work quickly as the mixture will start to harden.
-Using bath bomb molds, fill each half mold with mixture, overfilling both (a lot), then press both half-molds together tightly.
-Work with it by cleaning off excess mixture, tighten it up, talk to it, rub it, then release top mold and gently dispense bomb from the other mold with your hand onto a towel to dry.
+Using bath bomb molds, fill each half mold with the mixture, overfilling both (a lot), then press both half-molds together tightly.
+Work with it by cleaning off the excess mixture, tighten it up, talk to it, rub it, then release top mold and gently dispense bomb from the other mold with your hand onto a towel to dry.
 Drying may take a full day.
 I always let mine sit overnight then place them in bags.